Country Profile: Afghanistan

 Transportation

-- Civil Aircraft Registration: The country code for aircraft registration is YA.
+- Civil aircraft registration: The prefix for aircraft is YA.

 Communications